Security upgrade · 2026

 relays.
 Each carrier device passes the envelope on whenever it sees a node that's online or

 - Failover: mode transitions are silent.
-A WebSocket drop instantly switches the
+Losing the internet bridge instantly switches the

-next outgoing message to mesh; a peer regaining LTE flushes its bridge queue to the server.
+next outgoing message to BLE mesh; a peer regaining connectivity flushes its bridge queue over libp2p.

 routing applies, so receipts work just as well over a 5-hop bridge as they do online.